Liquid: Language Models are Scalable and Unified Multi-modal Generators

+WISE~\cite{niu2025wise} is the first comprehensive benchmark designed to evaluate world knowledge integration in text-to-image generation, featuring 1,000 carefully curated prompts spanning 25 diverse subdomains.
+It proposes WiScore as evaluation metric to systematically assesses knowledge-image alignment through a weighted combination of semantic consistency, physical realism, and aesthetic quality.
+These three benchmarks collectively evaluate the generated images from three perspectives: text-image alignment, image realism and fidelity, and world knowledge with reasoning.

-As shown in \tabref{tab:genai_bench}, compare with other auto-regressive based methods, \NAME achieves a better overall score under both basic prompts and advanced prompts.
+\textbf{Text-image Alignment}.
+As shown in Tab.~\ref{tab:genai_bench}, compare with other auto-regressive based methods, \NAME achieves a better overall score under both basic prompts and advanced prompts.
 This suggests that the images generated by \NAME align better semantically with the input text prompts.
-Notably, \NAME also outperforms some well-established diffusion models like SD v2.1~\cite{ldm} and SD-XL\cite{sdxl} for both basic and advanced prompts.
+Notably, \NAME also outperforms some well-established diffusion models like SD v2.1~\cite{ldm} and SD-XL~\cite{sdxl} for both basic and advanced prompts.
 Compared to these diffusion models, \NAME utilizes significantly fewer image data, which indicating that learning based on LLMs can assist the model in understanding the semantic association between the generated content and prompts, while also offering higher training efficiency.
 Moreover, it demonstrates that LLMs have strong potential for generating complex visual content.

-In \tabref{table:mjhq}, we report FID on MJHQ-30K to compare the images quality generated by \NAME with other models.
+\textbf{Image Realism and Fidelity.} In Tab.~\ref{table:mjhq}, we report FID on MJHQ-30K to compare the images quality generated by \NAME with other models.
 It is observable that \NAME not only has a lower FID than all other auto-regressive methods but also surpasses most well-known diffusion models except Playground v2.5~\cite{playgroundv2.5}, achieving a very low FID of 5.47.
-It indicates that LLMs are also capable of generating high-quality images, as shown in \figref{fig:samples}, providing proof that the upper limit of LLMs in terms of image aesthetic quality is not inferior to diffusion models.
+It indicates that LLMs are also capable of generating high-quality images, providing proof that the upper limit of LLMs in terms of image aesthetic quality is not inferior to diffusion models.
 Further more, due to the capability of LLM to generate dynamically-length content in the form of next-token prediction, the convenience can be applied to visual generation.
-We find that by appending instructions about the resolution to the input text prompt, such as "length is: width is:", the model can quickly learn to generate the corresponding code according to the specified number of rows and columns. \figref{fig:samples} demonstrates the generation results at various resolutions, showcasing the flexibility of \NAME.
+We find that by appending instructions about the resolution to the input text prompt, such as "length is: width is:", the model can quickly learn to generate the corresponding code according to the specified number of rows and columns.
+Fig~\ref{fig:samples} demonstrates the generation results at various resolutions, showcasing the flexibility of \NAME.